 - Thinking vs. Feeling (T vs F): A thinker strives to make objective decisions based on facts.
 A feeler’s decision making is ruled by their heart over their head.

 - Judging vs. Perceiving (J vs P): People who score high on judging prefer neatness, order, and the status quo.
 Those who score high on perceiving enjoy flexibility, spontaneity and “playing things by ear.”

 These combine to make 16 unique Myers-Briggs personality types, named after a combination of the four letters.
 For example, someone could be an ESFP, meaning they are Extroverted, Sensing, Feeling, and Perceiving.
 Or, someone could be an INTJ, meaning they are Introverted, Intuitive, Thinking, and Judging.

 Myers Briggs Personality Types & Addiction

 There is still much debate about whether something like an “addictive personality” exists.
-Some studies show higher rates of alcoholism with personality traits such as impulsivity, novelty seeking, and neurosis.
+Some studies2 show higher rates of alcoholism with personality traits such as impulsivity, novelty seeking, and neurosis.
 However, experts also warn about taking this too strongly to heart.
 Many other factors, including environment, genetics, and mental health, may be much more significant.

 However, with what we know from the research that exists, and our understanding of the different MBTI personalities, we can venture a few educated guesses.
 Below are several Myers-Briggs personality types that may want to exercise extra caution around drugs and alcohol.